cristhoper/hsmm-pi/README.md

  * Easier to host:  I only need to post the installation script and webapp files on Github and it's done.
  * Easier to seek support: Ubuntu is widely used and supported, no need to introduce another customization.

+This fork allows the implementation with two wireless interfaces, one for the Mesh Network and another as Access Point for a wireless LAN.

 Hardware Requirements
 =====================
-HSMM-Pi has been tested to work with the Raspberry Pi running the Raspbian OS, with the BeagleBone running Debian, and with the BeagleBone Black running Ubuntu 12.04 from the onboard eMMC flash memory.
+HSMM-Pi has been tested to work with the Raspberry Pi running the Raspbian OS.
 The requirements for each are listed below.

 Raspberry-Pi Node:

  *  Raspberry Pi (256MB or 512MB) or Raspberry Pi 2
- *  USB WiFi adapter (tested with the N150 adapter using the Ralink 5370 chipset, and with the Alfa AWSU036NH)
+ *  2 USB WiFi adapter (tested with the N150 adapter using the Ralink 5370 chipset, and with the Alfa AWSU036NH)
  *  SD memory card (4GB minimum)

-BeagleBone Node:

- *  BeagleBone or BeagleBone Black
- *  USB WiFi adapter (tested with the N150 adapter using the Ralink 5370 chipset)
- *  SD memory card (4GB minimum) (in the case of BeagleBone Black, used for initial imaging of the eMMC flash memory only)

 Modes
 =====